reedmusic/reedmusic.github.io/mt-induction2022/index.md

 These are the important things to get sorted before September:

-1. Preparation work
+1. Preparation work: deadline first week back.
-1. Headphones
+1. Headphones: deadline 19th September at the latest.
-1. Revision Guide
+1. Revision Guide: deadline 19th September at the latest.

 ## 1. Preparation Work

 [Click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Tech Preparation.docx) to download the Preparation Work (you may need to right-click and Save As).
-Please bring this in September.
-Let me know if you have any questions.
+Please bring this to **your first lesson in September**.
+Let me know if you have any questions; address above.

 ## 2. Headphones